 Grammar For The Well-Trained Mind is a four-year grammar program.
 You can start at any time after [THE START OF] fifth grade.
 Once the student has gone through all four years of it, they will have all of the grammar knowledge that they need to go on to the study of rhetoric, which is really just the application of grammar to written and spoken word.
 So each year of this program, you use four books.

 The first book is the Core Instructor Text.
 This has in it all of the lessons that you will be teaching the student.
 These lessons are scripted.
 We give you dialogue so that you don’t have to figure out how to best teach the grammar concepts.
 We’ve already done that for you.
 You’ll use this same Core Instructor Text for each of the four years of study.
 So one purchase, you’ve got your core text for all four years.

-Each Student Workbook comes with a Key.
-These Keys don’t just have the answers to the Student Workbook.
+Each Student Workbook comes with an Answer Key, which contains more than the answers to the Student Workbook.
 They also have explanations for you, the parent, so that if something is a little bit ambiguous or difficult, you’ll have additional resources to explain to the student why it works the way it does.

 Now this grammar program is different than others because it is based on the three essential things that have to happen in order for our minds to really comprehend grammar.